 5.3.7 National Compliance with International Law

-It may seem that there is a potential conflict between national sovereignty and international law, but this is largely a matter of semantics for most countries.
-Using the EU model as a template (126.96.36.199), sovereignty is pooled – not lost – because national legislatures can make decisions whether to comply with international law or whether to secede.
+Using the EU model as a template (188.8.131.52), sovereignty is pooled – not lost – because national legislatures can make decisions whether to comply with international law or whether to secede.
 They retain this freedom and, as long as they remain signed up, they add their weight to the collective authority – strengthening it and increasing the protection that it offers every country, including their own.

 There are different types of co-operative relationship between national and international law:

 ● Countries can adopt international law by making references to it in their own laws; e.g. the UK’s treatment of European Human Rights (184.108.40.206).

 ● They can sign international treaties, such as those on human rights (220.127.116.11), to bind themselves and others to court jurisdiction.

 ● They can align their legislation so that it is compatible with international law, without explicitly according supremacy to the latter.
 For example, the ICC’s role is complementary to national courts: it only prosecutes “when States are unwilling or unable to act”.
 Countries can preserve their sovereignty by legislative compatibility with the Rome Statute and by adopting compatible operational rules for their armies.